directvt/vtm/readme.md

     - Not implemented: Single `<autorun>` block - a list of menu item to run at the environment startup.
   - Not implemented: Single `<hotkeys>` block - a global hotkeys/shortcuts configuration.

+#### Application Configuration

+The menu item of DirectVT type `type=DirectVT` can be additionally configured using `<config>` subelement.
+This is currently only supported by the built-in vtm terminal.

+The content of the `<config>` subelement is passed to the application upon startup.
+This config has the highest priority and is merged with the root of the configuration loaded by this application from a file.

+In general, when a DirectVT application starts up, the three configurations are subsequently merged.
+They are listed below in merged order

+- Hardcoded defaults
+- Configuration loaded from file
+- The configuration received at startup from the launching application (see the `<config>` subelement example)

 #### Taskbar menu item attributes

 Attribute  | Description                                       | Value type | Mandatory | Default value